Carimus/node-disks/README.md

     directory on the disk.
 -   `getName(): string | null` to get the name of the disk if it was created with one.
 The `DiskManager` will automatically and appropriately set this to the actual resolved name of the disk from the config.
+-   `getUrl(path: string): string | null` to get a URL to an object if the disk supports it and is configured appropriately.
+If the disk doesn't support URLs, `null` is returned.
+-   `getTemporaryUrl(path: string, expires: number, fallback: boolean): string | null` to get a temporary URL to an object if the disk supports it and is configured appropriately.
+This method by default won't fallback to generating permanent URLs but can if `fallback` is explicitly passed as `true` or if the disk is configured with `temporaryUrlFallback` set to `true`.
+If the disk doesn't support temporary URLs and can't fallback to permanent URLs, `null` is returned.
+-   `isTemporaryUrlValid(temporaryUrl: string, against: number | Date = Date.now()): boolean | null` to determine if
+    a temporary URL generated with `getTemporaryUrl` is valid (i.e. unexpired).
+Will return `null` if the URL can't be determined either way or if the disk does not support temporary URLs.

 ### [`MemoryDisk`](./src/drivers/memory/MemoryDisk.ts) Class (extends [`Disk`](#disk-abstract-class))